Wrexham Cemetery: History

-The earliest record of the site where the cemetery now stands was from 1535, where it was mentioned in the Valor Ecclesiasticus, a survey under Henry VIII, on the finances of the Church of England, following the Acts of Supremacy.
-Part of the site was known as Cae’r Cleifion (the field of the sick).
-It was also mentioned in a 1840 lease from the Bishop of St Asaph, which is it referred to as Tera Lepresorum (The Lepers' Land).
+The earliest record of the site on which the cemetery now stands dates from 1535, when it was mentioned in the Valor Ecclesiasticus, a survey of the finances of the Church of England carried out under Henry VIII following the Acts of Supremacy.
+Part of the site was known as Cae'r Cleifion (the field of the sick).
+It was also referred to in an 1840 lease from the Bishop of St Asaph as Terra Leprosorum (The Lepers' Land).

-By the 19th century, Wrexham was in the need of a new cemetery, with the existing graveyard of St Giles' Church being full by the end of the 18th century.
+By the 19th century, Wrexham was in need of a new cemetery, the graveyard of St Giles' Church having been filled to capacity by the end of the 18th century.

-In 1868, Wrexham Borough Council recognised that a new cemetery was needed, although initially had difficulty finding a new site.
+In 1868, Wrexham Borough Council recognised that a new cemetery was required, although it initially experienced difficulty in securing a suitable site.
 In 1874, 5 acre of land was purchased to the north of Ruabon Road.
-Unlike existing graveyards, which were attached to existing established churches, the new cemetery would allow non-conformist burials as it was not directly associated with one established church.
-The original 5 acre was divided equally between non-conformists, Roman Catholics and Anglicans.
+Unlike existing graveyards, which were attached to established churches, the new cemetery was to permit nonconformist burials, as it was not directly associated with any one denomination.
+The original 5 acre was divided equally between nonconformists, Roman Catholics and Anglicans.

-The cemetery was laid out between 1874 and 1876, opening in 1876, to the layout design of local nurseryman, later mayor, Yeaman Strachan.
-It was laid out to function like a park.
-Additional land for extending the cemetery was purchased to its east to Empress Road in 1886, with it being extended by 1890.
-It was also extended west of Wat's Dyke, and continued being extended west until it reached its current western extent by the 1960s.
-Strachan continued to manage the grounds after it opened, and upon his death he was buried in the same cemetery.
-The first burial in the cemetery was for an eleven-year-old girl in April 1876, Ethel Irene Prichard, possibly of a wealthy family, which were later buried alongside her.
-Her burial occurred while the cemetery was still unfinished and was not consecrated yet.
-It was officially opened and consecrated by the Bishop of St Asaph on 3 July 1876.
-When it opened, Wrexham was said to have lacked a public open space of its own, so was claimed to be "in effect Wrexham's first park".
+The cemetery was laid out between 1874 and 1876, opening in the latter year, to the design of the local nurseryman Yeaman Strachan, who later served as mayor.
+It was conceived to function as a park.
+Additional land for the cemetery's extension was purchased to the east, up to Empress Road, in 1886, and the grounds had been enlarged by 1890.
+The cemetery was also extended westwards beyond Wat's Dyke, and continued to be extended in that direction until it reached its present western boundary by the 1960s.
+Strachan continued to manage the grounds after the cemetery opened, and upon his death was buried within it.
+The first burial was that of an eleven-year-old girl, Ethel Irene Prichard, in April 1876; she was possibly from a wealthy family, members of which were later interred alongside her.
+Her burial took place before the cemetery was fully completed and consecrated.
+It was formally opened and consecrated by the Bishop of St Asaph on 3 July 1876.
+At the time of its opening, Wrexham was said to have lacked a public open space of its own, and the cemetery was consequently described as "in effect Wrexham's first park".